vanakenm/tdd-workshop/PITCHME.md

 ## Why test?

-> "Everyone has a tested environment.
-Some of us are luck enough to have a separated production environment"
+> "Everyone has a test environment.
+Some of us are lucky enough to have a separated production environment"

 > @stahnma